pccoe-acm-hacktoberfest-2023/tic-tac-toe-cpp/README.md

 ## Project Structure

-The file contain tic-tac-toe game logic with
+The file contain tic-tac-toe game logic with some logical error in checkWin function and other part also to work it properly.
+Figure out what's the issue to run the tic-tac-toe game properly

 ## How to Run